Pallavighxsh/clout/README.md

-# Clout: A Social Media Market Research & Long-Form Draft Generator
+# Clout: A Copywriting Market Research & Draft Generator

 (Not a LinkedIn Post Writer)

-Clout is a Python-based social media market-research and long-form draft creation tool.
+Clout is a Python-based copywriting, market-research, and long-form draft creation tool.
 It does not produce final, ready-to-publish LinkedIn posts.
 Instead, it generates deep, research-enriched raw material you can refine into polished content.

 This tool scrapes your blog posts, performs SERP research, extracts entities, and produces three exploratory long-form narrative drafts for each blog post.